koceja/Dynamic-Hand-Recognition-Drawing-Program/README.md

 <h4>Two Hands/Depth Detection</h4>
 <img src="docs/runningTwoHands.gif" width="100%">

-The program can work with more than one detection, and will try to detect and label all hands in the video.
+The program can work with more than one detection and will try to detect and label all hands in the video.
 I used a sort of depth detection that used the identification of the hand and the size of the image of the hand to label the biggest hand in each frame.
 From there, I made the biggest hand the drawer.

 <h4>Fist Detection</h4>
 <img src="docs/runningFist.gif" width="100%">